farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

 #### Network Actions {#networkactions}

 Network actions have one or more registered resources, that represent elementary actions.
-Each elementary action's type is defined by its' psrType :
+Each elementary action's type is defined by its psrType :
-- **pst setpoint** elementary actions have a A06 psrType, that stands for phase shift transformer.
-They differ from range actions as they have a specific setpoint instead of an allowed range.
+- **pst set-point** elementary actions have a A06 psrType, that stands for phase shift transformer.
+They differ from range actions as they have a specific set-point instead of an allowed range.
 That's why they have a default capacity tag instead of a minimumCapacity and/or a maximumCapacity tag.

 ```xml
 <Series>